Field Artillery Regiment "a Cavallo": Cold War

 The Horse Artillery Regiment was reformed on 20 November 1946 in Milan with the II and III with QF 25-pounder field guns transferred from the 11th Field Artillery Regiment.
-The regiment then proceeded to from the I Group, which was initially a reserve formation.
+The regiment then proceeded to form the I Group, which was initially a reserve formation.
 The regiment was assigned to the Infantry Division "Legnano".
 On 1 January 1951 the Infantry Division "Legnano" included the following artillery regiments: